CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

-# Lab 07: Migrating Hyper-V VMs to Azure by using Azure Migrate
+# Lab: Migrating Hyper-V VMs to Azure by using Azure Migrate

 ## Lab scenario